 - 4.2.1 It is of particular importance for users of these Test Guidelines to consult the General Introduction prior to making decisions regarding uniformity.
-However, the following points are provided for elaboration or emphasis in these Test Guidelines: - 4.2.2 The assessment of uniformity should be according to the recommendations for cross-pollinated varieties in the General Introduction.

-4.3 Stability

-- 4.3.1 In practice, it is not usual to perform tests of stability that produce results as certain as those of the testing of distinctness and uniformity.
-However, experience has demonstrated that, for many types of variety, when a variety has been shown to be uniform, it can also be considered to be stable. - 4.3.2 Where appropriate, or in cases of doubt, stability may be further examined by testing a new seed stock to ensure that it exhibits the same characteristics as those shown by the initial material supplied.
+However, the following points are provided for elaboration or emphasis in these Test Guidelines: - 4.2.2 For the assessment of uniformity of seed-propagated varieties, a population standard of 1% and an acceptance probability of at least 95% should be applied.
+In the case of a sample size of 60 plants, 2 off-types are allowed. - 4.2.3 For the assessment of uniformity of vegetatively propagated varieties no off-types are allowed. - 4.3 Stability - 4.3.1 In practice, it is not usual to perform tests of stability that produce results as certain as those of the testing of distinctness and uniformity.
+However, experience has demonstrated that, for many types of variety, when a variety has been shown to be uniform, it can also be considered to be stable. - 4.3.2 Where appropriate, or in cases of doubt, stability may be further examined by testing a new seed or plant stock to ensure that it exhibits the same characteristics as those shown by the initial material supplied. - 4.3.3 Where appropriate, or in cases of doubt, the stability of a hybrid variety may, in addition to an examination of the hybrid variety itself, also be assessed by examination of the uniformity and stability of its parent lines.